codecraftcj/AMAN-API/readme.md

 Manages scheduled tasks within the system.
 Each job has a name, a status indicating if it has been completed, and a timestamp for when it was created.

 ### Device Model
 Represents hardware devices in the system.
-Each device has a unique identifier, a registration status, and a timestamp for the last activity recorded.
+Each device has a unique identifier, status, local IP, and a timestamp for the last activity recorded.

 ---

 ## API Endpoints

 ### General Endpoints